mikke89/RmlUiDoc/pages/cpp_manual/lottie.md

 RmlUi comes integrated with the Lottie plugin for drawing Lottie animations.
 The plugin uses the [rlottie](https://github.com/Samsung/rlottie) library to render the animations.

-Once the Lottie plugin is initialized, the `<lottie>`{:.tag} element is available as a normal RML tag.
+When RmlUi is built with the Lottie plugin, the `<lottie>`{:.tag} element is available as a normal RML tag.

 ### \<lottie\>